MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/healthattestation-csp.md

 -   Trigger a corrective action, such as informing the technical support team to contact the owner investigate the issue.

 <a href="" id="vsmenabled"></a>**VSMEnabled**
 <p>Virtual Secure Mode (VSM) is a container that protects high value assets from a compromised kernel.
-VSM requires about 1GB of memory – it has just enough capability to run the LSA service that is used for all authentication brokering.</p>
+VSM requires about 1 GB of memory – it has enough capability to run the LSA service that is used for all authentication brokering.</p>

 <p>VSM can be enabled by using the following command in WMI or a PowerShell script:</p>